ysCharles/TLCommon/README.md

 ## License

-`TLSerializable` is available under the MIT license.
+`TLCommon` is available under the MIT license.
 See the `LICENSE` file for more info.